vulogov/rust_dynamic/README.md

 * Error
 * Metrics as a Vector of TIMESTAMP->F64 samples

-Dynamic values are wrapped and stored inside a Value structure and could be cast-able back into original Rust value.
+Dynamic values are wrapped and stored inside a Value structure and could be castable back into the original Rust value.

 ```rust
 use rust_dynamic::value::Value;